GeorgeTheDatalyst/Sakila-Data-Analysis-in-MYSQL/README.md

 2. To optimize SQL queries for better performance and accuracy.

 3. To provide insights and reports based on the extracted data.
+## Queries and Results.
+I carefully analyzed the table relationship in the sakila database and then conducted table relations using the JOIN clause.
+The table figure below shows sakila DBD.
 ## Database Schema
 ![image](https://github.com/user-attachments/assets/09c6f06b-7c20-4f1d-b104-5d95dc80a50c)